 The expected long-term return on plan assets is used in calculating the net periodic pension cost.
 We considered several factors in developing our expected rate of return on plan assets.
 The long-term rate of return considers historical returns and expected returns on current and projected asset allocations.
 Projected returns are based primarily on broad, publicly traded passive fixed income and equity indices and forward-looking estimates of the value added by active investment management.
-At December 31, 2022, based upon our target asset allocations, it is anticipated that our U.S. investment policy will generate an average annual return over the 30-year projection period equal to or in excess of 6.50 percent, including the additional positive returns expected from active investment management.
+At December 31, 2023, based upon our target asset allocations, it is anticipated that our U.S. investment policy will generate an average annual return over the 30-year projection period equal to or in excess of 7 percent, including the additional positive returns expected from active investment management.

-The one-year return for our U.S. plans was a 5.7 percent loss for 2022.
-Our U.S. plan assets averaged annualized returns of 6.58 percent over the prior ten years and resulted in approximately \$166 million of actuarial losses in accumulated other comprehensive loss (AOCL) in the same period.
-Based on the historical returns and forward-looking return expectations for capital markets, as plan assets continue to be de-risked, consistent with our investment policy, we believe our investment return assumption of 7.00 percent in 2023 for U.S. pension assets is reasonable and attainable.
+The one-year return for our U.S. plans was a 6.81 percent gain for 2023.
+Our U.S. plan assets averaged annualized returns of 6.50 percent over the prior ten years and resulted in approximately \$223 million of actuarial losses in accumulated other comprehensive loss (AOCL) in the same period.
+Based on the historical returns and forward-looking return expectations for capital markets, as plan assets continue to be de-risked, consistent with our investment policy, we believe our investment return assumption of 7.25 percent in 2024 for U.S. pension assets is reasonable and attainable.

 The methodology used to determine the rate of return on pension plan assets in the U.K. was based on establishing an equity-risk premium over current long-term bond yields adjusted based on target asset allocations.
-At December 31, 2022, based upon our target asset allocations, it is anticipated that our U.K. investment policy will generate an average annual return over the 20-year projection period equal to or in excess of 4.01 percent.
-The one-year return for our U.K. plans was a 41.3 percent loss for 2022.
-The majority of the Cummins U.K. plan's assets and certain Meritor U.K. plan's assets are linked to the price of U.K. government gilts in order to hedge movements in the liabilities.
-U.K. government gilts fell approximately 40 percent during 2022 while our total U.K. pension assets fell by 41.3 percent as a result of the asset price declines over the same period.
-We generated average annualized returns of 2.76 percent over ten years, resulting in approximately \$310 million of actuarial losses in AOCL.
+At December 31, 2023, based upon our target asset allocations, it is anticipated that our U.K. investment policy will generate an average annual return over the 20-year projection period equal to or in excess of 5 percent.
+The one-year return for our U.K. plans was a 4.37 percent loss for 2023.
+We generated average annualized returns of 1.25 percent over ten years, resulting in approximately \$532 million of actuarial losses in AOCL.
 Our strategy with respect to our investments in pension plan assets is to be invested with a long-term outlook.
-Based on the historical returns and forward-looking return expectations as the plan assets continue to be de-risked, we believe that an investment return assumption of 5.00 percent in 2023 for U.K. pension assets is reasonable and attainable.
+Based on the historical returns and forward-looking return expectations, we believe that an investment return assumption of 5.00 percent in 2024 for U.K. pension assets is reasonable and attainable.

-Our target allocation for 2023 and pension plan asset allocations, excluding Meritor, at December 31, 2022 and 2021 are as follows:
+Our target allocation for 2024 and pension plan asset allocations, at December 31, 2023 and 2022 are as follows:

-C ummins U.S. Plan Cummins U.K. Plan Target Allocation Percentage of Plan Assets at Targe December 31, Allocat Percentage of P Decemb Investment description 2023 2022 2021 2023 2022 2021 Liability matching 72.0 % 70.0 % 70.0 % 65.0 % 48.0 % 52.0 % Risk seeking 28.0 % 30.0 % 30.0 % 35.0 % 52.0 % 48.0 % Total 100.0 % 100.0 % 100.0 % 100.0 % 100.0 % 100.0 %
+U.S. Plan U.K. Plan Target Allocation Percentage of Decem Plan Assets at ber 31, Target Allocation Percentage of Decem Investment description 2024 2023 2022 (1) 2024 2023 2022 (1) Liability matching 71.0 % 71.0 % 70.0 % 80.0 % 80.8 % 48.0 % Risk seeking 29.0 % 29.0 % 30.0 % 20.0 % 19.2 % 52.0 % Total 100.0 % 100.0 % 100.0 % 100.0 % 100.0 % 100.0 %